TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ```

 ### Build
+Update `PROTOBUF_VER` to match to the setting in `onnxrt_prepare.sh`.
 The following should be run in the Docker container with QEMU.
 ```
 cd $WORK_DIR/docker
 ./docker_run.sh